ERP for Thermal Power Plant Industry

 Missing risk registers and undocumented site events expose projects to operational and legal risks.

-challenges Manual Billing
+Challenges Manual Billing

 Manual Billing & Insurance Tracking